tinyvision-ai-inc/pico-ice/Docs/programming_the_fpga.md

 You can skip step 1 if this is the case.

 1. If you changed the default firwmare, [program](programming_the_mcu.html) it again onto the RP2040.
+    You can also integrate the FPGA programming code in your own firmware with [ice_usb.h](/ice_usb.html).

 2. Install or build the [UF2 Tools](uf2_tools.html),
     and a [blinky example](https://github.com/tinyvision-ai-inc/UPduino-v3.0/blob/master/RTL/blink_led/rgb_blink.bin) for any iCE40 board.